 Reasons why an exercise stress test may be performed include:

-- To further test for a heart valve problem (such as aortic valve or mitral valve stenosis)
+To further test for a heart valve problem (such as

-There may be other reasons why your health care providerasks forthis test.
+There may be other reasons why your provider asks for this test.

 The meaning of your test results depends on the reason for the test, your age, and your history of heart and other medical problems.